BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: System Model and Problem Formulation

 \subsection{System Model}

-BECS is a generalized architecture that supports various types of computing sharing in 6G CPN, as illustrated in Fig. \ref{str}.
-All computing devices, labeled as $\mathbb{D} = \{D_1, \ldots, D_d, \ldots, D_D\}$, are classified into three layers: user computing layer, edge computing layer, and cloud computing layer.
+To meet the demands of future intelligent applications, BECS introduces a generalized architecture, as illustrated in Fig. \ref{str}, designed to support diverse forms of computing resource sharing in 6G CPN.
+In this architecture, all computing devices, denoted as $\mathbb{D} = \{D_1, \ldots, D_d, \ldots, D_D\}$, are categorized into three layers: the user computing layer, edge computing layer, and cloud computing layer.
+This classification fundamentally redefines their interplay.
+Moreover, BECS overcomes the rigid and siloed structure of traditional 5G MEC.
+Instead of treating computing resources as isolated within discrete physical layers, BECS abstracts and virtualizes all participating devices across the network into an integrated, unified, and orchestrated resource pool.
+Consequently, the layer classification reflects the functional capabilities of devices rather than enforcing rigid operational boundaries.
+The resources in $\mathbb{D}$ are inherently heterogeneous, encompassing devices from different administrative domains, multiple operators, and diverse ownerships, thereby forming a cohesive, network-wide computing continuum that can be dynamically orchestrated.

+The proposed BECS is primarily designed for a metropolitan area network scenario.
+In this context, numerous computing devices are geographically distributed across the city and interconnected through a high-bandwidth, low-latency optical fiber backbone.
+This dense and high-speed infrastructure constitutes a key feature of future 6G-enabled smart city deployments \cite{60}.
+Crucially, this architecture implies that the main communication bottlenecks and the most significant latency variations primarily arise from wireless access links and task processing, rather than from the highly stable, low-latency wired backbone.
+Accordingly, the BECS model is strategically designed to optimize these dominant factors.
 Specifically, the set of user computing devices, denoted as $\mathbb{U} = \{U_1, \ldots, U_u, \ldots, U_U\}$, includes smartphones, computers, wearable devices, IoT devices, vehicles, and other devices that directly interact with users.
 These devices typically possess limited computing power.
 The set of edge computing devices, denoted as $\mathbb{E} = \{E_1, \ldots, E_e, \ldots, E_E\}$, includes edge servers, roadside units, cloudlets, and other devices capable of providing time-sensitive computing services to users.
 The set of cloud computing devices, denoted as $\mathbb{C} = \{C_1, \ldots, C_c, \ldots, C_C\}$, consists of remote computing centers capable of providing large-scale computing power.
 The evolutionary algorithm matches computing resource requesters with providers, facilitating a multi-dimensional measurement of the deep reuse of computing resources.
 Additionally, with the support of permissioned blockchain, BECS enables dynamic management and trading of fine-grained computing resources.
 The proposed architecture consists of three main components:

 1) Computing Resource Providers (CRPs): As large language models become increasingly widespread, devices with abundant computing power will increasingly provide computing support to devices with limited resources.
 In BECS, all devices within 6G CPN with free computing resources can serve as CRPs.